fthuin/kvstore/README.md

-# A biker race project in erlang
+# A biker race project in erlang using Riak

 This project compiles and runs with the release of erlang named "Erlang R16B03" and the version of riak named "Riak 2.1.4".